kamilfranek/kamilfranek.github.io/_posts/2018-08-24-how-to-redesign-your-income-statement.md

 draft: true
 header:
  teaser: "assets/images/waterfall_income_statement_header.png"

 ---

 "Income statement" or also called "Profit & Loss Statment (P&L)" or "Consolidated statements of operations" is an essential way how to look at your business.
 Together with the Cash Flow statement probably the most important one.
 Income statement gives us a high-level overview of how much money did we make in the last quarter or year and compare it with previous periods.

 ## How Income Statement (P&L) usually looks like
-Unfortunately most common way how income statement looks today is similar to this:
+Unfortunately, the most common way how income statement looks today is similar to this:
 <figure>
     <a href="/assets/images/standard_income_aapl.png">
         <img src="/assets/images/standard_income_aapl.png"